atextor/OGIT-wiki/Basic-Concepts.md

 ### SGO - Semantic Graph Ontology

 The SGO is a unique structure with represents the top level of semantic behind the Open Graph of IT.
-In this highest level of data structure the entities and actions connecting these entities are described.
+In this highest level of data structure the entities and verbs connecting these entities are described.
 The SGO is maintained by the _SGO Ontology Board_.
 Because the entities are representing knowledge they will be categorized as knowledge classes.
 There are 4 categories of entities in the SGO, which differ in terms of validity, volatility and level of correctnes.

 ______ | Global Knowledge | Factual Knowledge | Actionable Knowledge|Situational Knowledge
 ------ | --------------- | --------------- | --------------- | --------------- |